 More detailed information covering a range of building sectors has been produced by the American Society of Heating Refrigeration and Air-conditioning Engineers (ASHRAE) and is publicly available on their website as an ‘infographic’, which is a dashboard approach through which anyone entering can find relevant information on a specific building sector or COVID HVAC issue.

-These webpages allow questions to be raised through a ‘Frequently asked Questions’ section.
-All questions go to the members of the Emergency Task Force, ETF, who agree a response which gets published and available to anyone who wishes to look through them.
+These webpages allow questions to be raised through a ‘Frequently Asked Questions’ section.
+All questions go to the members of the ASHRAE Epidemic Task Force, ETF, who agree a response which gets published and available to anyone who wishes to look through them.
 This is an ongoing service which ASHRAE has agreed to provide through this pandemic.

 Engineered infection control